 How many ski lessons do you need?

-It depends how long you have and to what level your aiming for.
+It depends on how long you have and to what level you’re aiming.
 Here’s a rough guide to ski lessons.

 As a beginner, you will need at least a week of group lessons or a series of three two hour sessions to feel safe and in control on your skis or snowboard.European Ski School / As a beginner how many lessons will I need to have before I can ski?

 That’s the clear-cut answer, but I’d recommend taking as many lessons as you can afford, up until the point that you want the freedom to carve your own path.

 A single ski lesson should only be a starting point toward taking more lessons.
 You’ll need more than a few lessons to really benefit from your instructor.
 The obvious rule of thumb: The more lessons you have, the better you’ll be.